-1560s, "base supporting a column, statue, etc.," from Middle French piédestal (1540s), from Italian piedistallo "base of a pillar," from pie "foot" + di "of" + Old Italian stallo "stall, place, seat," from a Germanic source (see stall (n.1)).
-Spelling in English influenced by Latin pedem "foot."
+1560s, "base supporting a column, statue, etc.; that which serves as a foot or support," from Middle French piédestal (1540s), from Italian piedistallo "base of a pillar," from pie "foot" (from Latin pes "foot;" from PIE root *ped- "foot") + di "of" + Old Italian stallo "stall, place, seat," from a Germanic source (see stall (n.1)).
+The spelling in English was influenced by Latin pedem "foot."
 An Old English word for it was fotstan, literally "foot-stone."
-Figurative sense of put (someone) on a pedestal "regard as highly admirable" is attested from 1859.
+Figurative sense of put (someone) on a pedestal "regard as highly admirable" is attested by 1859.